-Last night my financial anxiety woke me up at 4:00am and WOULDN’T LET ME GO BACK TO SLEEP.
-Anxiety, you’re a son of a bitch.
+Last night anxiety about finances woke me up at 4:00 am and WOULDN’T LET ME GO BACK TO SLEEP.
+Anxiety, you’re a son of a b*tch.

 I’m sorry for yelling, but I’ve been up since 4:00.